curtischong/kaggle-solutions-old/README.md

 - winning teams try things that aren't done in the public notebooks.
 - trust your CV, not your ego.
 Don't get attached to implementations that *should* work
 - The best performers typically work the smartest and put in the most work
-	- they've found a magic trick that works well
+	- They've found a magic trick that works well
-	- their iteration times are much shorter than yours
+	- Their iteration times are much shorter than yours
-	- they have lots of computational resources
+		- They have amazing software tools (weights and biases, optuna)
-	- their software tools are as good as the ones Google engineers have
+	- They have lots of computational resources

-How to review kaggle problems efficiently
+### How to review Kaggle problems efficiently
 1) read the intro
 2) sort all of the notebooks by most votes (not hottest). this will usually give you an indication of what to do / what the competition is
 3) fill in the objective / input / output fields in the competition template